suardi26/Java-Basic/Arithmetic Operators And Numeric Data Type Conversion/README.md

 - <samp>There are two types of primitive data type casting, namely implicit and explicit casting.</samp>

-    - Implicit casting is casting that is done without any additional code.
-Implicit casting is used to change the
+    - <samp>Implicit casting is casting that is done without any additional code.
+Implicit casting is used to change the</samp>

-      data type of a value, from a small-capacity data type to a large-capacity data type. example :
+      <samp>data type of a value, from a small-capacity data type to a large-capacity data type. example :</samp>

       ```java
-      int i = 257;
+      int number1 = 5;

-      bytes bt = (bytes) i;
+      long number2 = number1;
       ```

 - <samp>And for the conversion/casting of numeric data types in java, must be considered is when converting from data types</samp>

   <samp>that have a large interval capacity to data types that have a small interval capacity.</samp>